tensorpack/tensorpack/examples/DoReFa-Net/README.md

 + Download the model at [google drive](https://drive.google.com/open?id=0B308TeQzmFDLa0xOeVQwcXg1ZjQ)

 ## Load and run the model
-We publish the model in two file formats:
+We published the model in two file formats:

-1. `alexnet.npy`.
-It's simply a numpy dict of {param name: value}.
-Use it with:
++ `alexnet.npy`.
+It's simply a dict of {param name: value}.
+You can load it with `np.load('alexnet.npy').item()` for other purposes.
+Run the model with:

 ```
 ./alexnet.py --load alexnet.npy [--input img.jpg] [--data path/to/data]
 ```

-2. `alexnet.meta` + `alexnet.tfmodel`.
++ `alexnet.meta` + `alexnet.tfmodel`.
 A TensorFlow MetaGraph proto and a saved checkpoint.

 ```
 ./alexnet.py --graph alexnet.meta --load alexnet.tfmodel [--input path/to/img.jpg] [--data path/to/ILSVRC12]
 ```

-One of `--data` or `--input` must be present, to either run classification on some input images, or run evaluation on ILSVRC12 validation set.
+In both cases, one of `--data` or `--input` must be present, to either run classification on some input images, or run evaluation on ILSVRC12 validation set.
 To eval on ILSVRC12, `path/to/ILSVRC12` must have a subdirectory named 'val' containing all the validation images.

 ## Support